 - you must always give way to other aircraft

-- change you flying location when emergency services are active near you
+- you must change your flying location when emergency services are active near you

-Remote pilots must have completed the required training for flying drones over 250 grams.
-To apply for a certificate you need to pass an online theory exam with a flight school.
-You need a Certificate of Completion (flight certificate for the A1 / A3 sub-category) or a Proficiency Certificate (flight licence for the A2 sub-category).
-You can apply for a certificate to the RDW (in Dutch).
-These certificates (in Dutch) are valid in other EU countries as well.
+Remote pilots must have completed the required training for flying drones over 250 grams and pass an online theory exam with a recognized Dutch flight school (in Dutch).
+Upon completion you can apply for a certificate to the RDW.
+You can apply for a Certificate of Completion (flight certificate for the A1 / A3 sub-category) or a Proficiency Certificate (flight licence for the A2 sub-category).
+These certificates are valid in other EU countries as well.

 The specific category is for drone flights with more risks.
 For instance:

 - you fly closer to people than in the open category